Lamer87/Space_Engineers_DLC_unlocker/README.md

 - 📜 ***Notes***:

   - This unlocker is meant to unlock DLC blocks, so you can use them without paying for DLC.

-    - Unfortunately, skins and emotes cannot be unlocked.
+    - Armor Skins and Emotes cannot be unlocked.
+    - It is not possible to paste DLC items contained in projects when playing on a server.

   - I will update the unlocker if needed, or right after a new DLC release.
     - A new dlc requires editing cream_api.ini to add the [new dlc code](https://steamdb.info/app/244850/dlc).
+    - If you want you can also add it by yourself, towards the end of the cream_api.ini file.

   - If you want to buy the game:
     - Space Engineers on [Steam Store](https://store.steampowered.com/app/244850/Space_Engineers/)